DustinJSilk/reactive-trader/README.md

 - ~~Add importing~~
 - ~~Create backtesting class for individual strategies~~
 - ~~Properly run a single strategy~~
-- Create strategy finder class using a genetic algorithm
+- ~~Create strategy finder class using a genetic algorithm~~
+- ~~Add mutation to the genetic algorithm~~
-- Setup config updating intervals
+- Setup strategy updating intervals
+- Figure out the thresholds problem mentioned above
+- Setup backtesting for the whole bot.
 - Add a UI layer to see running stats
 - Add proper logging
 - Begin paper trading
-- Setup backtesting for the whole bot.
 - Begin live trading
+- Run a Genetic algorithm on this app to find the ultimate perfect settings.
+- Profit.

-Deadline: End of the week
+Deadline: End of ~~the~~ next week